nick23-s/Assembler-simulator-in-C/README.md

 - **Registers:**
   - 32 registers, named $0 to $31.
-  - Each register is 32 bytes in size.
+  - Each register is 32 bits in size.
-  - The least significant byte is 0, and the most significant byte is 31.
+  - The least significant bit is 0, and the most significant bit is 31.

 - **Memory:**
   - The memory size is (2^25) bytes.